magdesign/Screenberry_Manual/docs/html/_sources/01_introduction.rst.txt

 Screenberry is the only professional projection mapping software available running natively on Linux.

 Since the official version is missing a simple user manual with search function, I decided to write this one.
-Its mostly used for myself :)
+Its mostly used for myself, but its open available here for anyone else looking for help :)

 The Screenberry™ software is a powerful and intuitive tool for administering real-time multi-screen playback at extremely high resolutions.
 It is a perfect solution for 3D mapping, dome projection, stage screens, and multimedia installations.